HackYourFutureBelgium/home/students/sunday-class.md

 ## Small Groups - Isolate

-Break into your small groups and get started on this Sundays' exercises!
+Break into your small groups and get started on this Sundays' exercises.
+Be prepared, a coach might stop in at any time and ask you to teach them what you're working on!

-### Retrospective

-A coach will join you at some point before break for a weekly retrospective, this is your chance to share what went well and what was difficult last week.
-But keep it short!
-You shouldn't take longer than ~30 seconds per person.
-This is a chance to practice being clear and precise about what you are learning.

 ### The Exercises